2013–14 Serbian SuperLiga

-The 2013–14 Serbian SuperLiga (known as the Jelen SuperLiga for sponsorship reasons) was the eighth season of the Serbian SuperLiga since its establishment.
+The 2013–14 Serbian SuperLiga (known as the Jelen SuperLiga for sponsorship reasons) was the eighth season of the Serbian SuperLiga the top tier of league football in Serbia.
 The title was won by Red Star Belgrade.

 Teams

-A total of 16 teams will contest the league, including 13 sides from the 2012–13 season and two promoted from the 2012–13 Serbian First League, which are the champions FK Napredak Kruševac and second placed FK Čukarički.
-Few days before the start of the season Hajduk was dissolved, thus leaving an empty spot.
-16th club was determined as FK Voždovac, 3rd of Serbian First League in 2012-13 season.
+A total of 16 teams contested the league, including 13 sides from the 2012–13 season and two promoted from the 2012–13 Serbian First League, which were the champions FK Napredak Kruševac and second placed FK Čukarički.
+A few days before the start of the season Hajduk was dissolved, thus leaving an empty spot.
+The 16th club was then determined to be FK Voždovac, placed 3rd in Serbian First League in 2012-13 season.
 At the end of the season, the last two teams will be relegated.

 Stadiums and locations

 All figures for stadiums include seating capacity only, as many stadiums in Serbia have stands without seats which would otherwise depict the actual number of people able to attend football matches not regulated by UEFA or FIFA.